microcks/microcks-spectral-ruleset/README.md

 1. [L30](./resources/weather-forecast-openapi-bad.yamlL30): `unknown` is an expected response (see L96) but no value has been defined for this parameter.
 Microcks will not be able to associate response with parameter value,
 2. [L45](./resources/weather-forecast-openapi-bad.yamlL45): `apiKey` parameter is required but no examples are provided.
 The mock will not be representative of expected API behavior,
 3. [L86](./resources/weather-forecast-openapi-bad.yamlL86): `temp` has been defined as a number in the schema but we provided a string.
 The mock will not be consistent with the API types definition,
+3. [L106](./resources/weather-forecast-openapi-bad.yamlL99): the `SetForecast` operation request define an example called `north` but no response has this name.
+Microcks will not be able to associate response with body value,
-3. [L99](./resources/weather-forecast-openapi-bad.yamlL99): the `SetForecast` operation defines no examples for both the request and the response.
+4. [L116](./resources/weather-forecast-openapi-bad.yamlL116): the `SetForecast` operation defines no examples for both the response.
 Microcks will not be able to guess mock values for these one,
-4. [L124](./resources/weather-forecast-openapi-bad.yamlL124): the `DeleteForecast` operation defines an example for a region `center` and there's no response for this region.
+5. [L124](./resources/weather-forecast-openapi-bad.yamlL124): the `DeleteForecast` operation defines an example for a region `center` and there's no response for this region.
 Microcks will not be able to find a suitable response,
-5. [L130](./resources/weather-forecast-openapi-bad.yamlL130): the `DeleteForecast` operation is a no-content response so it uses `x-microcks-ref` to tell to what response elements it should bind the response.
+6. [L130](./resources/weather-forecast-openapi-bad.yamlL130): the `DeleteForecast` operation is a no-content response so it uses `x-microcks-ref` to tell to what response elements it should bind the response.
 However, the `center-south` value has not be defined as a valid parameter value...
 Microcks will not be able to bind to a matching request.

 Debugging evertyhing by hand can be tedious...
 So here's how to detect those issues and get some hints on what's going wrong.